hanapo/event-driven-programming/README.md

   }

 ```
-we register the event to an event looper
+Then we register the event to an event looper
 ```c#

   void consume(event *e) {